The Case for Walkability: Health, Economic Development and Sustainability

 An Exploration of the Transportation Ecosystem

 In Maine we know that having a walkable town or city is just as important to elders as it is to millennials and families.
-This forum is designed to inspire and prepare communities to improve walking conditions as a way to boost health, economic development, and sustainability for citizens, businesses, and institutions.
+This forum is designed to inspire and prepare communities to diversify modes of transportation as a way to boost health, economic development, and sustainability for citizens, businesses, and institutions.
 Explore the many creative ways, from infrastructure to events, that communities can develop vibrant villages and downtowns as well as artful connections to open spaces outside of the city center.

 - Rebecca Boulos MPH PhD, Executive Director Maine Public Health Association; Senior Research Associate, USM, Cutler Institute for Health & Social Policy

-- Nancy Grant, Executive Director, Bicycle Coalition of Maine
+- Jim Tasse, Assistant Director, Bicycle Coalition of Maine

-- Kara Benson Wilbur, Director, Principle; Coordinator of Build Maine
+- Kara Wilbur, Director, Principle; Coordinator of Build Maine

 11:00a Breakout panel presentations & discussions, various locations, Downtown Bangor